-(iii) provides the applicant with an opportunity 6 to provide the additional information that is required for the application to be considered complete,
+(iii) provides the applicant with an opportunity 6 to provide the additional information that is required for the application to be considered complete;

-- (i) if an application is rejected, to the extent possible, either upon its own initiative or upon the request of the applicant, informs the applicant of the reasons for rejection and, if applicable, the timeframe for an appeal or review of the decision to reject the application and the procedures for resubmission of an application; an applicant should not be prevented from submitting another application solely on the basis that an application had been previously rejected; and - (j) ensures that authorization, once granted, enters into effect without undue delay, subject to the applicable terms and conditions. - 5.
+- (i) if an application is rejected, to the extent possible, either upon its own initiative or upon the request of the applicant, informs the applicant of the reasons for rejection and, if applicable, the timeframe for an appeal or review of the decision to reject the application and the procedures for resubmission of an application; an applicant should not be prevented from submitting another application7 solely on the basis that an application had been previously rejected; and - (j) ensures that authorization, once granted, enters into effect without undue delay, subject to the applicable terms and conditions. - 5.
 Each Party, through its Designated Representative, shall ensure that any authorization fee charged by each of the competent authorities of the territory represented by the Party is reasonable, transparent, based on authority set out in a measure, and does not, in itself, restrict the supply of the relevant service.8 - 6.
 Each Party, through its Designated Representative, shall encourage the competent authorities of the territory represented by the Party, when adopting a technical standard, to adopt technical standards developed through an open and transparent process, and shall encourage any body designated to develop a technical standard to use an open and transparent process. - 7.
 If the authorities of the territory represented by a Party require authorization for the supply of a service, the Party, through its Designated Representative, shall provide to a service supplier the information necessary to comply with requirements or procedures for obtaining, maintaining, amending, and renewing that authorization.
-That information shall include: - (a) any fee;
+That information shall include: - (a) any fee; - (b) the contact information of a relevant competent authority of the territory represented by the Party;